frederic-perez/AmE-dictionary/data/idioms.md

 __that’s a wrap__ :dart::two: Used to indicate that something is finished or concluded. _OK, everyone, that’s a wrap!
 Great work._
 __that’s all she wrote__ This is the end; there is nothing left to say. _I’m sorry, Ben, but the board’s decision is final.
 That’s all she wrote, I’m afraid._
 __that’s my girl__ An expression used to express praise or pride for a female with whom one has a close relationship, especially one.s daughter. _That’s my girl, another report card with straight A’s!_
+__That’s the spirit!__ That’s the right kind of attitude to have in order to be successful.
 __the (hand)writing on the wall__ :dart::three::hammer: (the (hand)writing is on the wall)
-__the (hot) skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
+__the (hot) skinny__ :two: _slang_ The real or most accurate information or facts.
+Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._
 __the back of (one’s) hand__ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one’s complete knowledge of or familiarity with something.
 Usually used after the verb “know.” _I’ve read this book so many times, I know it like the back of my hand._
 __the ball is in (one’s) court__ :four: To be responsible for taking the next action.
 __the bee’s knees__ _dated slang_ Something or someone highly enjoyable, desirable, or impressive, especially in a fancy or elaborate way. _Tom’s new Cadillac is really the bee’s knees!_